MoebiusSolutions/jacle/README.md

 Run a build of the branch on the server:

-*   We have a [moesol-commons release](https://build.moesol.com/jenkins/job/moesol-commons%20branch/) build on Jenkins that takes a parameter of the branch name (e.g. "release-1.0")
+*   We have a [jacle branch](https://build.moesol.com/jenkins/job/jacle%20branch/) build on Jenkins that takes a parameter of the branch name (e.g. "release-1.0").

 Repeatedly commit, push, and build until the build is stable.